bmf-san/ggc/README.md

 - All UI and prompts are in English

 **Workflow Feature:**
-- Build multi-command workflows by adding commands with `Tab`
+- Build and manage multiple workflows in parallel
-- Commands are executed sequentially when you run the workflow
+- Use the selection overlay (`Tab`) to choose a target workflow per command
 - Placeholder arguments (e.g., `<message>`) are prompted during workflow execution
-- Workflows persist after execution for reuse
+- Workflows persist after execution for reuse or further editing
 - Common workflow examples: `add` → `commit` → `push`, `fetch` → `rebase` → `push force`

 **Examples of Fuzzy Search:**